The Student Government Association represents the entire student body.

 - Remember that as a student you're already a member of SGA.

-- If you would like to become a voting member, sign up during our bi-annual Club Night at the beginning of each semester or stop by the SGA office for more information.
+- If you would like to become a voting member, sign up during our bi-annual Club Night at the beginning of each semester or contact us.

 - Senators participate in one of nine student committees: